jitesh-95/healthUP/Readme.md

-# 🥗 HealthUP – Your Smart Diet Planner Friend
+# 🥗 HealthUP – Your Smart Diet Planner Friend [Visit Here](https://healthup.streamlit.app/)

 **HealthUP** is an AI-powered assistant that helps users build personalized, healthy, and goal-driven diet plans — whether for a single meal or an entire week — using OpenAI's GPT-4-turbo.